Make Her Feel Welcome with Chic Points

 You definitely don’t have to go to school for it, but it can’t hurt.

 A lot of the stylists I know were models or fashion bloggers beforehand and gained recognition that way before becoming stylists.

 Wow!
 Thanks for all the help ladies!
 I would love to know more.
-Hope you can share what you know about styling people here (so I don’t have to attend school for that LOL) :Pposted almost 2 years ago
+Hope you can share what you know about styling people here (so I don’t have to attend school for that LOL) :Pposted about 2 years ago

 landing a job as a stylist probably depends 100% on connections and how you put yourself out there. gain experience, give yourself public recognition (i.e. an online lookbook/CV? business cards? widely recognized fashion blog?), and never lose contacts.

 before you make any money from it, you could probably intern or volunteer for other stylists. if you do a good job, maybe they could recommend you for other work, or even just hire you as an assistant. there’s a lot of different types of jobs you could work that would give you some similar experience—i.e. helping photographers for various photoshoots, helping makeup artists, offering services as a personal shopper, etc. just give people a chance to see that you are on top of current trends, have impeccable taste, etc.